amenamente/elegelato/README.md

 # elegelato
-A web-application implementing a loyalty program for a bakery, built QR code technology as interface between customers and cashiers, in order to reduce the costs related to traditional loyalty cards.
+A web-application implementing a loyalty program for a bakery, exhibiting QR codes as interface between customers and cashiers, in order to reduce the costs related to traditional loyalty cards.